UofA-Minecraft-Club/PersonalJoinMessages/README.md

 - Requires the joinmessage.self permission node, not granted to anyone by default, use luckperms or similar plugin
 - /setjoinmessage [message] and /setleavemessage [message] sets the player's join/leave messages
 - Cannot be used by console

+## PlaceholderAPI Support
+- Requires the joinmessage.placeholders permission for the player who's message it is
+- Simply use placeholders in the message and they will be parsed when displayed

 ### Notes